pulumi/docs/content/blog/deploying-a-pern-stack-application-to-aws/index.md

 });
 ```

-A SubnetGroup and an RDS instance are created.
-The latter uses PostgreSQL instead of MySQL, and is given an example port of 2000.
+We create a SubnetGroup and an RDS instance.
+The latter uses PostgreSQL instead of MySQL, and is assigned 2000.

 ```typescript
 const rdsSubnetGroup = new aws.rds.SubnetGroup("rds-subnet-group", {